Polybius: As historian

-As a hostage in Rome, then as client to the Scipios, and after 146 BC, a collaborator with Roman rule, Polybius was probably in no position to freely express any negative opinions of Rome.
-Peter Green advises that Polybius was chronicling Roman history for a Greek audience, to justify what he believed to be the inevitability of Roman rule.
-Nonetheless, Green considers Polybius' Histories the best source for the era they cover.
-For Ronald Mellor, Polybius was a loyal partisan of Scipio, intent on vilifying his patron's opponents.
-Adrian Goldsworthy, while using Polybius as a source for Scipio's generalship, notes Polybius' underlying and overt bias in Scipio's favour.
-H. Ormerod considers that Polybius cannot be regarded as an 'altogether unprejudiced witness' in relation to his betes noires; the Aetolians, the Carthaginians and the Cretans.
-Other historians perceive considerable negative bias in Polybius' account of Crete; on the other hand, Hansen notes that the same work, along with passages from Strabo and Scylax, proved a reliable guide in the eventual rediscovery of the lost city of Kydonia.
+As a hostage in Rome, then as client to the Scipios, and after 146 a collaborator with Roman rule, Polybius was probably in no position to freely express any negative opinions of Rome.
+The historian Peter Green advises that Polybius was chronicling Roman history for a Greek audience, to justify what he believed to be the inevitability of Roman rule.
+Nonetheless, Green considers Polybius's Histories the best source for the era they cover.
+For Ronald J. Mellor, Polybius was a loyal partisan of Scipio, intent on vilifying his patron's opponents.
+Adrian Goldsworthy, while using Polybius as a source for Scipio's generalship, notes Polybius's underlying and overt bias in Scipio's favour.
+H. Ormerod considers that Polybius cannot be regarded as an 'altogether unprejudiced witness' in relation to his bêtes noires; the Aetolians, the Carthaginians and the Cretans.
+Other historians perceive considerable negative bias in Polybius's account of Crete; on the other hand, Hansen notes that the same work, along with passages from Strabo and Scylax of Caryanda, proved a reliable guide in the eventual rediscovery of the lost city of Kydonia.